Generic selectors

 Should a Nursing Mother Fast?

 Breast milk can be affected by dehydration.
 However, abstaining from food and drink for a day or less is unlikely to seriously impact the quantity or quality of milk for a normally healthy woman.
 However, adverse health risks such as diabetes must be taken into account.
-Storing milk ahead of time can be a simple solution for the baby, but a mother with adverse health risks should never abstain from medication and may require food, or drink to prevent adverse health consequences.
+Storing milk ahead of time can be a simple solution for the baby, but a mother with adverse health risks should never abstain from medication and may require food, or drink to prevent serious adverse health consequences.

 Are Marital Relations Allowed During a Fast?